 If you’re not sure where to start, be sure to check out my guide on the best lump charcoal.

-Make sure you invest in the best grill thermometer possible.
-The best kinds are dual probe, which means that they can simultaneously monitor the internal temperature of your meat and the ambient temperature of your chamber.
+Make sure that you invest in a grill surface thermometer.
+The best kinds are dual probe thermometers, which means that they can simultaneously monitor the internal temperature of your meat and the ambient temperature of your chamber.

 A water pan works to help provide water vapor within the chamber of your grill, which will help prevent your meat from drying out.
 An issue a lot of people who do BBQ smoking often run into is their meat losing moisture due to long exposures to relatively high temperatures.
 A water pan will help keep more moisture in the air, which will in turn help keep your meat moist for longer.

 Water pans are a great addition to the cooking environment.
 They absorb heat and radiate it back evenly mitigating temperature fluctuations, and they add humidity to the air helping to reduce evaporation from the food.
 The moisture also mixes with the smoke and combustion gases to create wonderful bacony flavors.